Blushiva/Driver-s-Education-Study-Guide-Behind-the-Wheel/Lesson 2/README.md

 - HOV lanes are usually located next to the regular, or unrestricted, lanes
 - HOV lanes are intended to reduce traffic congestion and air pollution

+## HOW TO ENTER A FREEWAY

+1. Look for the freeway entrance sign.
+Freeway entrances usually have entrance ramps, and acceleration lanes and merge areas.
+The first area of a freeway entrance is the entrance ramp.
+When you enter a freeway, look for the freeway guide signs that provide you information about the freeway route number and direction or destination of the highway.

+2. Make sure that you are not entering the freeway exit ramp.
+If you are on what you believe to be an entrance ramp, but you see a DO NOT ENTER or WRONG WAY sign, pull over immediately.
+Turn around when you can, and get off of the ramp.

+3. Follow the freeway entrance's speed limit.
+Look for the speed limit on the entrance ramp.
+Some of the entrance ramps have speed limits due to their sharp curves, so be careful and drive slowly and at a safe speed on sharp curves.

+4. Follow the freeway entrance's ramp meters signal lights.
+On some of the freeway entrances, there are ramp meters (ramp signals) with two states: green and red.
+The ramp meters are used to control the flow of traffic on a busy highway.

+Ramp meters allow one or two cars to pass per green light.
+Read the signs that provide information about the number of cars that is allowed to pass at each green light.
+Always arrive at a full stop at the ramp signal until it turns green.

+5. Accelerate to a safe speed close to the flow of freeway traffic.
+When you are on the entrance ramp, be prepared to accelerate to a safe speed close to the flow of freeway traffic and begin checking for the opening.

+The entrance ramp shortly turns into the acceleration lane and merging area.
+Once you are in the acceleration lane, start speeding up to a safe speed close to the flow of freeway traffic, and begin planning on merging onto the freeway.

+6. Merge into the freeway lane.
+Shortly after the acceleration lane, you are in the merging area.
+Turn on your signals, look over your mirrors and shoulders and look for an opening to merge onto the freeway.

 ### Lane changes (Advanced)